In the previous article I explained how modules of all types link into Nginx. Now let’s look closer at the specifics of HTTP modules.

 Lets see how we can add some custom header line to our response header.
 Continue reading

 Nginx processes HTTP requests in multiple phases.
 In each of the phases there might be 0 or more handlers called.
 In the Nginx source code phases have specific constants associated with them.
 Here is a list of all phases:

-- NGX_HTTP_SERVER_REWRITE_PHASE — the phase of request URI transformation on virtual server level;
+- NGX_HTTP_SERVER_REWRITE_PHASE — the phase of request URI transformation on the virtual server level;

-- NGX_HTTP_FIND_CONFIG_PHASE — the phase of configuration location lookup;
+- NGX_HTTP_FIND_CONFIG_PHASE — the phase of the configuration location lookup;

-- NGX_HTTP_REWRITE_PHASE — the phase of request URI transformation on location level;
+- NGX_HTTP_REWRITE_PHASE — the phase of request URI transformation on the location level;

 - NGX_HTTP_POST_REWRITE_PHASE — request URI transformation post-processing phase;

 - NGX_HTTP_PREACCESS_PHASE — access restrictions check preprocessing phase;